• Skip to primary navigation

 1. Vermicelli Noodles in a bowl.
 2. Shaking up the stir fry sauce in a jar.
 3. Whisking eggs in a bowl.
 4. Slicing an egg pancake on a cutting board.

-Quick Guide: How to Make Asparagus Mushroom and Bok Choy Noodle Bowls
+At a Glance: How to Make Asparagus and Mushroom Noodle Bowls

-You’ll use your largest sauté pan.
+You’ll use your largest sauté pan or wok.
 I use a 10″ pan, and while it works, it’s crowded.
-In summary, here’s how to make this mushroom and asparagus noodle bowl (see recipe card below for details):

 • Second, chop the veggies and cook up the eggs into a flat pancake.
-Slice the egg pancake into bite size pieces.
+Slice.

 • Third, whip up the easy stir fry sauce.